Porting an App to Apple's Headset: Choosing a Reliable Partner

 Optimize performance

-XR applications have to be adapted to their intended use case to maximize user experience and the device’s capabilities.
+Ar/VR applications have to be adapted to their intended use case to maximize user experience and the device’s capabilities.
 Source: nomtek

-Choosing the Right XR Development Partner
+Choosing the Right AR Development Partner

-Partnering with a reputable developer experienced in XR development is crucial.
+Partnering with a developer experienced in AR/VR development is crucial.
 They will understand the technical considerations and have the skills necessary to navigate the complexities of porting an app to a new platform.
 Additionally, they can provide valuable insights and recommendations to maximize the potential of your app on Apple’s headset.

-Rapid problem-solving in XR technologies
+Rapid problem-solving in AR technologies

 StickiesXR is nomtek’s collaboration with Snapdragon Spaces: Source: Qualcomm

-Proficiency in XR technologies
+Proficiency in AR technologies

-Excellent grasp of XR design principles
+Excellent grasp of AR design principles

 Understanding Project Objectives and Context